-In this two-part series, a South FL contractor lawyer from Cotney Construction Law will discuss how smoking impacts construction projects and the non-smoking policies that general contractors should adopt.
-For all of your construction-related legal needs, consult with the team of South FL contractor lawyers at Cotney Construction Law.
+In this two-part series, a South FL contractor lawyer from Cotney Attorneys & Consultants will discuss how smoking impacts construction projects and the non-smoking policies that general contractors should adopt.
+For all of your construction-related legal needs, consult with the team of South FL contractor lawyers at Cotney Attorneys & Consultants.

 73 Minutes Gone Every Shift

 If your employees take five-minute smoke breaks here and there, it doesn’t seem like much at first.
 It’s not until the numbers are presented that the loss of productivity is truly appreciated.
 A report published by Emerald Group sought to quantify the smoking habits of construction workers.
 Construction workers were chosen due to the high prevalence of smoking in the industry.